A guide to bidding at an auction over the phone

 How to bid over the phone

-Buying a property at auction over the phone will require you to nominate someone to stand-in for you on auction day.
-If you don’t have someone to bid, you can nominate an agent instead.
+Buying a property at auction over the phone typically involves nominating someone to stand in for you on auction day.
+If you don’t have someone to nominate, you can consider an agent instead.

 If you’re the successful bidder, indicating how you will pay for the deposit is also an important part of the process.
-You’ll need to advise the auctioneer that the person who does the bidding for you will the sign the sale document on your behalf.
+In many cases, auctioneers may ask to be notified of the authorised representative who may bid and sign the contract on your behalf.
+The requirements will vary by jurisdiction.

-Apart from the telephone, Skype, Facetime and other apps can also be used to give you an idea of what’s going on during a property auction.
+Apart from the telephone, Zoom, Facetime and other apps can also be used to give you an idea of what’s going on during a property auction.

 The risks of bidding over the phone

-You will not be able to feel what the competition for the property is like.
+It may also be more difficult to feel what the competition for the property is like.
 You cannot read your competitors' body language or get the dynamics of the competition in the auction room.

-That’s why it’s advisable that you nominate someone you know and trust.
-It could either be a friend that lives in the area or a real estate agent who will act on your behalf.
+That’s why it’s common for people to nominate someone they know and trust.
+It could either be a friend who lives in the area or a real estate agent who will act on your behalf.
 Advising them about your strategies and your bidding limit before the auction day will help.

 Tips for bidding over the phone